 “Um, alright.
 Where do you want to go?
 I can walk you home.”

 Mummy had said it was easier to hide among the Muggles, and they didn't pry into anyone's business like wizards did.
 But Wren had shown him how to slip in and out of both worlds with ease, something he didn't know people like him or her could do.
 And she was going to the one place that he'd wanted to be all his life.
 Mummy would be so proud of him if she knew that he was finally going there himself.
 All he needed was someone to show him the way.

-"What's it like at the school?" he asked suddenly.
+"What's it like?" he asked suddenly.
 "Do you get to use a wand?"

 Wren laughed.
 "You're really excited about Hogwarts, aren't you?"